 Gate’s reputation is further clouded by his tempestuous relationships with influential colleagues.
 His relationship with Washington was strained at best given their competing command interests.
 Also Gates clashed with many other generals including Philip Schuyler, Henry Knox and Benedict Arnold.
 He generated significantly less followership among the Continental Army officers than Washington.

 Remarkably for someone with both achievements and failures, Gates never kept a diary or published memoirs.
 He did not attempt to burnish his military, patriotic or democratic reputation or to establish his true participation in the two wartime conspiracies.
 While he sought glory and supreme command, he did not seek to memorialize his achievements nor explain away his failures.
 Other than serving one term in the New York State legislature, Gates faded from the national picture and nondescriptly lived out his remaining life, except for one admirable action.
 Historians generally overlook this courageous factor in evaluating Gate’s reputation.
-After the war and swayed by his friend John Adams, Gates, freed his slaves and sold his plantation Travelers Rest.
-This bold move is uncharacteristic of the founding fathers including Washington and Jefferson.

 To obtain a good overview of Gate’s life, Rev. John H. Brandow, authors a short, but informative overview of his pre-war, Revolutionary War and post-war activities.